COVID-19 Updates: Taking steps to return to normal.

 From basic financial literacy to computer coding to understanding consent in relationships, students will learn a range of practical skills for real world success.

-Practical skills in draft K-6 curriculum
+Practical skills in the new K to 6 curriculum

 Students will be equipped with tangible skills that will serve them in their personal lives and careers.